Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 - All reimbursement requests **must** be reviewed by Speedcubing Canada’s Board of Directors.
 - A reimbursement **must** only be accepted if
   - the expense is an allowed expense, and
-  - a majority of not less than two-thirds (2/3) of Speedcubing Canada’s Board of Directors vote in favour of approving the reimbursement request.
+  - excluding expenses covered under the Special Request policy, a majority of not less than two-thirds (2/3) of Speedcubing Canada’s Board of Directors vote in favour of approving the reimbursement request.
     - If a Director is the individual making the reimbursement request, they **must not** participate in the vote and a majority of not less than two-thirds (2/3) of the remaining Directors voting in favour of approving the reimbursement request is required.
+  - if the expenses is covered under the Special Request policy, Speedcubing Canada’s Board of Directors _unanimously_ vote in favour of approving the reimbursement request.
+    - If a Director is the individual making the reimbursement request, they **must not** participate in the vote and the remaining Directors unanimously voting in favour of approving the reimbursement request is required.
 - Reimbursement requests _should_ be processed within 30 days of when the email request is received.

 ## Payment